Can taking probiotics really help lower cholesterol and help with weight loss?

 Probiotics help to reduce these two factors by modulating systemic and local inflammation.

-In addition to these effects probiotics have been shown to improve satiety (reduce and normalize appetite), reduce the amount of energy absorbed from certain unhealthy foods and to increase the absorption of certain nutrients and minerals.
+In addition to these effects probiotics have been shown to improve satiety (reduce and normalize appetite), reduce the amount of energy absorbed from certain unhealthy foods, and increase the absorption of certain nutrients and minerals.

 These major effects can be summed up through the following 4 pathways: